OpenDSA/OpenDSA/RST/en/Binary/CompleteTree.rst

-From the :ref:`full binary tree theorem <BinaryTreeFullThm>`, we know that a large fraction of the space in a typical binary tree node implementation is devoted to structural overhead, not to storing data.
+From the :ref:`full binary tree theorem <BinaryTreeFullThm>`, we know that a large fraction of the space in a typical binary tree node implementation is devoted to structural :term:`overhead`, not to storing data.
-This module presents a simple, compact implementation for complete binary trees.
+This module presents a simple, compact implementation for :term:`complete binary trees <complete binary tree>`.
 Recall that complete binary trees have all levels except the bottom filled out completely, and the bottom level has all of its nodes filled in from left to right.
-Thus, a complete binary tree of :math:`n<` nodes has only one possible shape.
+Thus, a complete binary tree of :math:`n` nodes has only one possible shape.
 You might think that a complete binary tree is such an unusual occurrence that there is no reason to develop a special implementation for it.
-However, the complete binary tree has practical uses, the most important being the heap data structure discussed in Module :numref:`<Heaps>`.
+However, the complete binary tree has practical uses, the most important being the :ref:`heap <heap> <Heap>` data structure.
-Heaps are often used to implement priority queues and for external sorting algorithms.
+Heaps are often used to implement
+:term:`priority queues <priority queue>` and for :ref:`external sorting algorithms <external sort> <ExternalSort>`.

 We begin by assigning numbers to the node positions in the complete binary tree, level by level, from left to right as shown in